 Energy efficiency is like anything else in life.
 If you want different results, you need to take different actions.
-Building to meet 21st century realities requires new kinds of materials and new sets of skills marketed in new ways.
-Show your clients exactly how you can help them save energy and it’ll work out better for everyone.
+Building or renovating to meet 21st century realities requires new kinds of materials and new sets of skills marketed in new ways.
+Take the time to find out exactly how you cansave energy and it’ll work out better for everyone.

 Did you find this article helpful?
 Please consider helping me cover my out of pocket expenses producing and publishing content like this.
 Click the “buy me a coffee” button below for a safe, fast and simple way to help out.
 Thanks to everyone who have clicked the button!
 Much appreciated.